Students and staff from the past and present gathered together on July 11 2014 to celebrate one hundred years of Manor School Sports College.

 “It was a pleasure to welcome so many people to our school as we celebrated its centenary year.
 It was interesting and enjoyable to listen to the many stories our visitors had to share.
 We very much look forward to the next 100 years.”

 With over three hundred visitors signing in to the guestbook, the event highlighted how fond people are of the school.
 We thank everyone for their continued support and now look forward to the next century.

 Thank you to everyone who contributed to our garden.
-Our thank you list can be accessed below.

 The garden was officially opened on 11 July 2014 by Jerome Betts who taught at the school in the 50’s.
 With the space now in use by students, staff and other visitors to the school, we are beginning to make plans for the future development of the garden.
 In the autumn we plan to plant spring bulbs and in particular through a donation from the Rotary Club of Thrapston and Raunds, we will be planting purple crocus as an emblem associated with the Rotary Organisations worldwide project to eradicate polio.
 The garden club will continue to maintain and develop the garden, as well as plan for further planting in other areas.